 Ever wondered how product management at an international tech giant like Google works?
-Have you ever dreamt of working as a Google product manager?
-Well, look no further, we have all the answers you need.
+Have you ever dreamt of working as a Google PM (product manager)?
+Well, look no further; we have all the answers you need.

 Have you ever wondered how global technology giants like Google can deliver a wide range of successful products that are sure to do well on the market?

-With a well-structured product management system being the backbone of Google’s business operations, the importance of the role of a product manager cannot be overstated.
+With a well-structured product management system being the backbone of Google’s business operations, the importance of the PM role cannot be overstated.

 Working in product management at Google is a dream job for many product management leaders because you get the opportunity to conceptualize and bring to life ideas, all while sitting in the hub of innovation, business, and cutting-edge technology.

-Behind all of Google’s greatest products such as Google Chrome, Gmail, Google Maps, and Google Docs to name a few is the work of a product manager.
+Behind all of Google’s greatest products, such as Google Chrome, Gmail, Google Cloud, Google Maps, and Google Docs, to name a few, is the day-to-day work of a product manager.

 Working as a product manager for Google can be demanding, but it’s also one of the most rewarding trajectories you could take your product management career on.